VirtusLab/scala-cli/website/docs/commands/basics.md

 :::

 While this is *very* convenient for projects with just a few files, passing many files this way can be cumbersome and error-prone.
-For larger projects, directories can help.
+In the case of larger projects, passing whole directories can help.

 ## Directories